swt30/thesis/chapters/03-models/03-models.md

 - The thermal conductivity of ice VII is ~$\,10\,$W$\cdot$m$^{-1}\cdot$K$^{-1}$ [@Chen2011].
 - Putting this together with [@eq:rayleigh-number] we find that $Ra\,$~$\,10^8$, five orders of magnitude higher than the critical Rayleigh number of $10^{3}$.

 Convective energy transport therefore almost certainly dominates within the bulk of the icy planet we have just considered.
-In order for viscosity effects to suppress convection, the kinematic viscosity of ice $\nu$ would have to be five orders of magnitude larger.
+In order for viscosity effects to suppress convection, the kinematic viscosity of ice $\nu$ would have to be five orders of magnitude larger.^[Within the icy moons of Jupiter and beyond, kinematic viscosity decreases with depth (that is, with increasing temperature and pressure) and only varies by about an order of magnitude anyway [@Hussmann2006; @Nimmo2018].]
 Therefore I proceed by assuming that convection holds throughout the planet.
 Although this is a reasonable assumption, convection could potentially be suppressed if the planet were much more weakly heated or if the ice layer were much thinner.
 Therefore, in a more detailed model it might also be sensible to allow thin conductive layers at key transition points like at the planet's crust.
 Such layers would be expected to sustain conductive heat transfer because they are thin and occur at points where the composition of the planet is changing.
-This is the approach taken by @Valencia2006 when modelling super-Earth and super-Mercury planets and it is inspired by the boundary layers used in Earth models.
+This is the approach taken by @Valencia2006 when modelling super-Earth and super-Mercury planets and it is inspired by the boundary layers used in Earth models and the "stagnant lid" models for solar system icy bodies.

 Phase transitions may also affect convection.
 As a rule of thumb, exothermic phase transitions^[Here these are defined for the transition from the less dense phase i.e. down into the planet.] intensify convection and endothermic ones suppress it [@Milone2014].
 The key phase transitions seen in my models---from high-pressure or superionic fluid to ice VI or VII---are exothermic and therefore unlikely to suppress convection.^[See @sec:phase-structure-and-migration for further discussion of phase transitions within my models.]